quest-he/dice-game/README.md

 ```

 ## Closer Look
-We ran into issues and did some troubleshooting of the following portions together://
+We ran into issues and did some troubleshooting of the following portions together:

 * The player and computer output strings were stacking because we missed including this code:
 ```